MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-11.6.0/authenticate-interactive.md

 1. Sign in with your Azure account credentials in the browser.

-If you have access to multiple subscriptions, you're signed in to the first subscription Azure returns.
+Beginning with Az PowerShell module version 12.0.0, if you have access to multiple subscriptions, you're prompted to select a subscription.
+For more information, see [Login experience](#login-experience).
 Commands run against this subscription by default.
 To change your active subscription for a session, use the `Set-AzContext` cmdlet.
 To change your active subscription and have it persist between sessions on the same system, use the `Select-AzContext` cmdlet.

 > [!IMPORTANT]
 > Your credentials are shared among multiple PowerShell sessions as long as you remain signed in.